-I am currently reading the Idiot's Guide to Feng Shui and addressing the concepts presented in the book in series of blog posts.
+I am currently reading The Complete Idiot's Guide to Feng Shui and addressing the concepts presented in the book in series of blog posts.
 This post is the second in that series.

 Feng Shui it seems is all about energy or Qi and balancing energy is paramount to its practice.
 Practitioners of Feng Shui believe that an environmental imbalance in Yin and Yang in can lead to both physical and emotional disturbances.
 Of the history of Feng Shui the Idiot's Guide says: